The design gap

 The alternative is step-level specification.
 Before you delegate a task to Cowork, you specify exactly what it should accomplish (Work Plane), how it should execute (Execution Plane), and what the result should feel like to the stakeholder (Experience Plane).

-Henry builds these specifications through guided conversation.
+Henry builds these specifications through guided conversation, using the AAAERRR methodology from Deliberate Work to decide which parts of your operation belong to a human, to Cowork, or to a hybrid.
 The output is a structured task description that Cowork can execute reliably, repeatably, and at the quality bar you defined — not the quality bar you hoped for.
+For AI-ready teams and founders delegating first AI work, this is the layer that turns prompt engineering into operational design.

 Without specification